 Snake Pass, in good weather, still looks quite bleak.

 Water from Ladybower mostly supplies the East Midlands, though some feeds through to Sheffield.
 The bulk of Sheffield’s water is supplied by the other reservoirs in the area, including Strines and neighbouring Dale Dike.
 Although technically within the city’s administrative boundaries, they’re even more remote than Ladybower, lying some 2 miles north of the A57.
-Dale Dike reservoir is notable for a dam failure in 1864 (not long after it opened), causing a flood in Sheffield that resulted in over 240 deaths – this was known as the Great Sheffield Flood and is regarded as the 20th most deadly flood ever.
+Dale Dike reservoir is notable for a dam failure in 1864 (not long after it opened), causing a flood in Sheffield that resulted in over 240 deaths – this was known as the Great Sheffield Flood and is regarded as one the most deadly non-weather-related floods ever.

 The countryside around Dale Dike Reservoir.
 Remember, technically, this picture is taken within the borders of Britain’s 3rd largest city (by admin area).